yashsahugtx/skype-docs/Skype/AppSDK/PlatformConsiderations.md

 Collection properties are NSArray’s of some type.
 They also implement KVO and notifications are sent whenever objects are added or removed from that collection.

+> [!NOTE]
->**Note**: To listen to these notifications you add an observer to the parent object and not to the NSArray property itself.
+> To listen to these notifications you add an observer to the parent object and not to the NSArray property itself.

 Some collections are “lazy”.
 They don’t hold fully initialized contents all the time.
 Instead when you get an item from such a collection, it transparently gets created (if not cached).
 You should avoid keeping references to collections’ items unless a corresponding UI view is visible.